 Certificate of Occupancy application if there’s a new tenant or if the tenant is changing square footage of the space

-An asbestos survey is required in the area where construction will take place.
+An asbestos survey is required in the area where the construction will take place.
 The only exception is for a first time finish-out of a new shell building.
-(Must be done by someone certified by the Texas Department of State Health Services)
+(Asbestos surveys must be performed by someone certified by the Texas Department of State Health Services)

 Note: If any square footage is being added to the property, it’s treated as a building addition, which changes the fees, the number of plan sets, etc. (see new building checklist)